Celebrity (1998 film): Production

 The film was shot in black-and-white on location in New York City by cinematographer Sven Nykvist.
 Celebrity was the last of four films shot by Nykvist for Allen.
 It also marks the end of Allen's long collaboration with editor Susan E. Morse, who had edited the previous twenty of Allen's films beginning with Manhattan (1979).

+Release

 The film premiered at the Venice Film Festival and was shown at the New York Film Festival before going into general release in the US on November 20, 1998.
 It opened on 493 screens, grossing $1,588,013 and ranking #10 on its opening weekend.
 It eventually earned $5,078,660 in the US.